qochieng/Data-analysis-of-Startups-Funding-in-India/README.md

 * H0: Sectors and what they do does not contribute to the success of a Startup in India.
 * H1: Sector and what the sector does contributes to the success of a Startup in India.

+## Questions

+* Is the data Clean?
+* Which Statistical analysis will I use?
+* Which Data Visualizations will I use for Presentation?
+* What were the limitations of the analysis if any?
+* What is the conclusion derived from the analysis?
+* What is/are the recommendations derived from the analysis?

 ## Table of Contents
 * Name